rouplex/rouplex-niossl/README.md

 number x representing the update number for rouplex-niossl.

 ## Build ##
+You would only need to build this project if you want to change it for your own needs or planning to contribute.
+Otherwise the related artifact (jar file) is available in maven central repository.

 1. Maven is required to build the project.
 Please download and install it.
 Make sure the installation is successful by typing `mvn -version` in a shell window; the command output should be showing the installation folder.